KTH/lms-scripts-rs/README.md

 ### Run a binary

+- Create a `.env` file with the required environmental variables
 - To run one binary do `cargo run --bin «name of the package»`
 - You can also `cd «name of the package»` and then `cargo run`